Monday, 29 November 2021

 And anyway we miss Tom and Flora when we’re away, so if we’re going to Ullapool for two or three weeks, we want them to be with us.

 We tried to make the journey yesterday as relaxing as possible for them.
 We bought a new, larger cat carrier with a fleece liner, and set off mid-morning when they usually go for a sleep.
 Alas the best laid plans of mice and men gang aft agley.
 The cats stayed awake for the whole four hour journey although they did lie down after a while.
 Flora then did a poo, either through nerves or maybe she just really needed it; this necessitated a stop in a lay-by for a quick clean up.
 Then just as we approached Ullapool she was sick - poor wee soul.
-Tom was fine but whenever I turned round to look at him he would open his mouth in his strange silent miaow, so I knew that he wasn’t happy.
+Tom seemed fine but whenever I turned round to look at him he would open his mouth in his strange silent miaow, so I knew that he wasn’t happy.

 When we arrived at the cottage they were absolutely amazed; they explored the house and Tom in particular stared out of the windows.
 He just couldn’t believe that the view was not of his own garden.
 They were both hungry and had a big feed.
 They seemed quite settled in the living room with us during the evening.
 It was very windy and rainy outside so we decided to wait until today to let them go outside; we had brought a litter tray with us.